jval1972/Rad-X/readme.txt

 ---------------------------
 HUD displays player's keys (all 6 of them).
 Important features of RADIX can now be used with classic Doom mapping tools: Forcefields (sector based), and various types of destructible lines.
-Fixes/improvements i﻿n slope rendering
+Fixes/improvements i﻿n slope rendering.
-Fixes/improvements in 3d floors rendering
+Fixes/improvements in 3d floors rendering.
-Support for ANIMDEFS lump
+Support for ANIMDEFS lump.
-Support for flats with dimensions up to 1024x1024 px New (easy)slope definition mechanism, slope a floor or ceiling by defining 3 points (things), or slope a vertex with a single thing to apply slope on all nearby triangle sectors.
+Support for flats with dimensions up to 1024x1024 px.
+New (easy)slope definition mechanism, slope a floor or ceiling by defining 3 points (things), or slope a vertex with a single thing to apply slope on all nearby triangle sectors.
 The new things are using the angle to identify the strength of the effect.
 Dynamic slopes can be controlled by PascalScript.
-Fixes to voxel clipping
+Fixes to voxel clipping.
-A lot of other fixes to improve stability
+A lot of other fixes to improve stability.

 20200515 - v.1.0.1.737.r723
 ---------------------------